shawn11ZX/RestExpress/README.md

 * Implemented content-type negotiation using Content-Type header for serialization (e.g.
   Request.getBodyAs(type)) and Accept header for deserialization.
 Implementation still favors .{format}, but uses content-type negotiation if format not supplied.
+* Added RestExpress.enforceHttpSpec() and .setEnforceHttpSpec(boolean) to enable setting
+  the HTTP specification enforcement.
+Previously, enforcement was always turned on.
+Now default is OFF.
+With it off, RestExpress allows you to create non-standard (per the HTTP specification) responses.
+* Removed com.strategicgains.restexpress.common.util.Callback interface since it wasn't being used.
-* Upgraded Netty to 3.8.0 Final
+* Upgraded Netty to 3.9.0 Final

 Release 0.9.4.2 - 16 Oct 2013
 ----------------------------------------------------------------------------------------------------